dineshrx/Face-Recognition-Object-Detection-Classification-using-Yolo-V8-Algorithm/README.md

 <p align="center"><img src="https://aigeekprogrammer.com/wp-content/uploads/2021/06/YOLO.jpg" alt="project-image"></p>

 ## Introduction
 <p id="description">I intend to build a real-time object classification system using YOLO (You Only Look Once) a cutting-edge object detection and classification technique.
 The project will involve the development of a robust and efficient system capable of identifying and classifying objects in real-time pictures and video streams making it appropriate for a wide range of applications such as surveillance autonomous cars and others.
-It can be used to classify objects in Images, Videos and Webcam.  </p>
+It can be used to classify objects in Images, Videos and Webcam</p>

 ## Requirements
 The Entire project is worked in the pycharm environment.
 Before using this project, ensure that you have the following dependencies installed: